Dantès Dailiang: 2005-2011

-In 2010 Dantès releases Shanghai (single) and Franc Péret shoots a MTV of it.
+In 2010 Dantès released Shanghai (single) and Franc Péret shoots a MTV of it.

-The same year, Dantès is invited by the French Consulate to perform during the first Shanghai French Music Festival (Fête de la musique) and is promoted as the French man who writes and sings in Chinese.
-Dantès is interviewed by French journalists who came to cover the 2010 Shanghai Expo.
+The same year, Dantès was invited by the French Consulate to perform during the first Shanghai French Music Festival (Fête de la musique) and was promoted as the French man who writes and sings in Chinese.
+Dantès was interviewed by French journalists who came to cover the 2010 Shanghai Expo.
 Dantès stands as an ambassador of French culture toward Chinese people along as French politician Jack Lang.
 Numerous Chinese journalists interview the singer.
-One of the most complete interview is the one he gave at the Shanghai Expo Site CCTV Studio.
+One of the most complete interviews was the one he gave at the Shanghai Expo Site CCTV Studio.

-He is invited by the Suzhou Television to perform his hit Liang qian nian wo lai dao Zhongguo.
+He was invited by the Suzhou Television to perform his hit Liang qian nian wo lai dao Zhongguo.

-Dantès comes back another time to the English Channel of Shanghai (ICS) as a guest of Cultural Matters Show where he talks about Beijing Opera and performs his song La muse aux lèvres rouges.
-In June, Dantès performs at the Shanghai Music Festival for the second time.
-Between July and August, he records 3 television shows for the Shanghai Media Group where he sings in Shanghainese dialect and reach more fans.
+Dantès comes back another time to the English Channel of Shanghai (ICS) as a guest of Cultural Matters Show, where he talks about Beijing Opera and performs his song La muse aux lèvres rouges.
+In June, Dantès performed at the Shanghai Music Festival for the second time.
+Between July and August, he recorded 3 television shows for the Shanghai Media Group where he sings in Shanghainese dialect and reach more fans.

-Dantès performs at the 2011 Shanghai French Week with the guitarist Inophis who is also his friend.
+Dantès performed at the 2011 Shanghai French Week with the guitarist Inophis, who is also his friend.